-In most states, it's illegal for a home seller to knowingly conceal major defects from buyers, and most have mandatory property disclosure laws covering major home components, systems and conditions.
+In most of the United States, it's illegal for a home seller to knowingly conceal major defects from buyers.
+In fact, most states' laws -- such as those of California, New Jersey, and Florida -- require sellers to make formal (often written) property disclosures covering major home components, systems, and conditions.
 Check out the law in your state.

 Burdening Sellers or Protecting Buyers?

-If you're a seller, you may view disclosure as a burden.
-Why do disclosure laws protect the buyer?
-Disclosure laws can protect both sides.
-If there's a problem with your home, the buyer could try to sue you after closing.
-Your seller's disclosure form could help you avoid a lawsuit, showing who knew what and when about the home's condition.
+Your seller's disclosure form could help you avoid a lawsuit, showing what you know about the home's condition and putting the buyer on notice.
 If a buyer knows about a problem and goes ahead with the deal, you're not liable for future problems.

-Understand disclosure doesn't mean you're giving a buyer guarantees about your home.
-You must give truthful information about defects you know or should have known about.
+Providing disclosures doesn't mean you're giving a buyer guarantees about your home.
+You must give truthful information about defects you know about or should have known about but were perhaps ignoring.

-It can be good idea to have your home inspected prior to putting it on the market and make needed repairs.
-This helps avoid negotiation problems once a buyer makes an offer on your house.
-Repairs and improvements may even mean you can up your listing price.
+It can be good idea to have your home inspected prior to putting it on the market and then to make needed repairs (and include in your disclosures the items you won't repair).
+This helps avoid surprises and thus negotiation problems once a buyer makes an offer on your house.
+It reassures buyers that you're doing everything possible to deliver a house that's in good condition.
+Making repairs may even mean you can up your listing price.

 What's in a Disclosure?